Invitation to join Dr. Mary Jones’ online Celebration of Life, Feb 6th, 2021 at 1pm PST

 Dr. Jones’ legacy is one of inspired leadership and compassion in her dedication to the health and wellbeing of some of our community’s most vulnerable children.
 As both a long-time community pediatrician and since 2009 as Director of the Rett Syndrome Clinic, one of very few clinics of its kind in the western U.S., she was an enduring champion for her patients and was deeply committed to her work.
 We are proud and humbled, and fortunate to have had Dr. Jones part of our Oakland community for over 40 years.

-Dr. Jones was beloved by her patients, their families and our staff, and will be deeply missed.
+Dr. Jones was beloved by her patients, their families, her interns, the UCSF BCHO staff and Branches, the rare disease community, and all of us at The Katie Nues FOundation.
+She will be deeply missed.
 Please join us as we extend our condolences and appreciation of Dr. Jones to her patients, family, friends and colleagues.